 Do either of you have divorce in your family background?
 Have you been divorced?
 Have you been engaged before?
 Have you and your fiancé argued more the closer you get to wedding day?
 Do you have issues that you want to address with your fiancé before the ceremony?
 Do you have questions about effective communication, conflict resolution, intimacy, finances?

-I have a passion for healthy marriages.
-It breaks my heart to see marriages go through the pain of divorce.
-My approach is designed primarily for couples who are struggling in their marriage.
+We have a passion for healthy marriages.
+It breaks our hearts to see marriages go through the pain of divorce.
+Our Marriage Counseling approach after the wedding also utilizes a Post Wedding Version of SYMBIS.
+It is designed primarily for couples who are struggling in their marriage.
 I commonly hear reports like, "Our passion has faded away", "I'm living with a stranger", "I've lost hope of this marriage ever getting better", but most commonly I hear, "I'm exhausted with trying to make it work and I'm ready to give up."

 If you are fighting for your marriage, or you know a couple in this situation, give me a call.